Jeremy D. Arviso

 I am of the Salt Clan.

-My paternal Grandpa is from the Red House Clan.
+My paternal Grandpa is Red House Clan.